ColeLab/ColeAnticevicNetPartition/README.md

   - [ColeAnticevicHumanNetPartition_animation.gif](images/ColeAnticevicHumanNetPartition_animation.gif) - An animated GIF illustrating the partition across transaxial slices of the S1200 HCP average T1 image.
 - *NoGSRSubcortex* directory
 	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR.dlabel.nii - Subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
 Cortex is also included.
 	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_netassignments_LR.dlabel.nii - Same as above, but at the network assignment level (rather than level of individual parcels).
 	- subcortex_atlas_ConjunctionGSRnoGSR_n.dlabel.nii - A version of the parcellation based on the conjunction of the GSR and non-GSR versions, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.
 	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_netassignments_LR.dscalar.nii - Dscalar version of network assignments.
 	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR.dscalar.nii - Dscalar version of parcel-level network assignments.
 	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR_LabelKey.txt - Legend text file showing all mappings for the woSubcorGSR parcellation between: Index; KeyValue; Label; Red; Green; Blue; Alpha; Hemisphere; Network; NetworkKey; NetworkSortedOrder
+	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR_ReorderedByNetworks.dlabel.nii - The parcels (same as in CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR.dlabel.nii) sorted by network.
+The order of parcels within a network is sorted as such: Cortex then Subcortex; L Hemisphere then R Hemisphere then LR.
+See CortexSubcortex_ColeAnticevic_NetPartition-ReorderedbyNetworks.sh.
+	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR_ReorderedByNetworks.dscalar.nii - The dscalar file corresponding to CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR_ReorderedByNetworks.dlabel.nii .
+	- CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_v1.1_LR_ReorderedByNetworks.txt - - The labels for CortexSubcortex_ColeAnticevic_NetPartition_woSubcorGSR_parcels_LR_ReorderedByNetworks.dlabel.nii, along with color information (RGBA value).
 	- *SeparateHemispheres* directory - Files with hemispheres separated, for subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
 - *data* directory
 	- cortex_fc_avg.pconn.nii - Correlation matrix used for creating the cortical partition.
 Formatted for visualization in Workbench.